 In Seuss Landing, there isn't a straight pathway to be found.
 Many frogs hop along the main winding walkway through the whimsical land.
 But if you veer off to the side (on your immediate left if coming from Port of Entry, or on the right if entering from the Lost Continent), you can enjoy a less-crowded side street.
 Along the way, watch out for the incredibly detailed Sneetch Beech by the waterfront.
 You may even catch some Sneetches swimming in the water!
 This path also has some spots to sit down in the shade.

 As one of our hidden gems, Me Ship, The Olive is tucked away in Toon Lagoon near the waterfront.
-Aside from the 3-story, ship-themed playground, there is yet another twisty trail that overlooks the lagoon.
+Aside from the three-story, ship-themed playground, there is yet another twisty trail that overlooks the lagoon.
 Whenever we walk around this area, we’re usually the only ones (or a few others at most).
 If you’re a fan of Popeye’s, keep an eye out for small gags, such as Plymouth Rock and the School of Fish.

 Three Broomsticks Patio

 If it’s not a super busy day, the outdoor patio with covered tables behind Three Broomsticks in Hogsmeade is a frogtastic spot to take a sensory break at Universal Orlando.
 There’s nothing that beats Hogwarts Castle in the background while you have a moment to recoup.
-You may even want to sip on a Butterbeer while you’re there.
+You may even want to sip on a Butterbeer or Pear Dazzle while you’re there.
 Instead of waiting in the Three Broomsticks line, hop over to neighboring Hog’s Head, where you can get Butterbeer and other drinks on tap or a refreshing cocktail from the bar's secret menu, such as the delicious Pear Dazzle!
 Although now, you may hear screams from the brave frogs riding VelociCoaster.

 We're hopful that these spots can provide a quiet spot for you to get away from the crowds and sensory overload often found at the parks.
 Let us know if you have any favorite places to take sensory breaks at Universal Orlando in the comments below!